Malaysian landscape

 Borneo: The Call of the Wild

-"A trip to Borneo is not just a holiday, it is a reconnection with the Earth."
+"A trip to Borneo isn't just a holiday, it's a reconnection with the Earth."

 Mount Kinabalu

-High-level trekking to reach the summit at 4095m.
-A unique physical and spiritual experience in Southeast Asia.
+A high-level trek to reach the 4,095m summit.
+A uniquely physical and spiritual experience in Southeast Asia.

 Kinabatangan River

-Observation of orangutans, proboscis monkeys, and pygmy elephants.
+Spot orangutans, proboscis monkeys and pygmy elephants.
 A must for wildlife photographers.

 Mulu Caves

-Underground exploration in one of the world's most extensive cave systems, listed as a UNESCO World Heritage site.
+Underground exploration in one of the largest cave networks in the world, a UNESCO World Heritage Site.

 White Sand and Turquoise Waters